 Tortoises shed their scutes, but only in thin layers.
 So, their shells grow higher and get heavier with age, which causes larger species of tortoise to appear bulky at their full size.

-Tortoises are intended to be slow due to their weight, which is why the large Galapagos tortoise will always move slower than a tiny Egyptian tortoise.
+Tortoises are intended to be slow due to their weight, so the large Galapagos tortoise will always move slower than a tiny Egyptian tortoise.

-Galapagos tortoises have a difficult enough time moving around on land with heavy shells, let alone swimming.
+Galapagos tortoises have difficulty moving around on land with heavy shells, let alone swimming.
 If a heavy tortoise tried to swim, it would sink and drown, not stay afloat.

 Habitats